Gorav22/Readme-generator-package/test/README.md

-# Readme Generator
+# README Generator

-This simple script generates a README file for your project using the `gorav-readme-generator` package.
+This simple script generates a README.md file for your project using the `gorav-readme-generator` package.

 ## Installation

-Make sure you have Node.js and npm (or yarn, pnpm) installed.

 ```bash
 npm install gorav-readme-generator